 As far as types of campfires go, this one is the easiest to build.
 It is conical in shape, reminiscent of traditional Native American teepees.
 To build this fire, do the following:

 - Gather at least 10 pieces of dry kindling that are between eight and 12 inches long.

 - Hold four of the pieces vertically in your fire pit.
 Then lean them into each other in such a way that they remain standing.

 - Add the rest of the kindling to your teepee, being careful not to make it topple over.

 - Fill the area inside your teepee with smaller pieces of kindling.

 - Light the fire and add more kindling as needed.

 You may see bonfires in the teepee style that use much larger pieces of wood.
 It's best to start small until you master the technique.
-You're a lot safer if your small fire collapses than if one topples that is six feet tall.
+Your fire is a lot safer if it's small and collapses than if one topples that is six feet tall.

 The Log Cabin

 Unlike the teepee, the log cabin fire depends on large, thick logs, such as the ones you would use in a fireplace at home.
 Here are the directions to make this fire type: